 Slo-Mo: My Untrue Story, (Doubleday) is a farce on the NBA, which the Denver Post called, “a romp that could have been written only by someone who has seen the game from the inside.”

 Reilly is the co-author of the movie Leatherheads, the comic romance centered on the 1924 Duluth Eskimos of the fledgling NFL, starring George Clooney, Renee Zellweger and John Krasinski.
 It opened on April 4, 2008.
 MTV called it “a small, unassuming jewel.”
 And USA Today wrote: “Leatherheads is a real winner.”
+He currently has two movies in development.

 His ESPN interview show Homecoming, was a kind of cross between This is Your Life and Inside the Actor’s Studio, for sports.
 The show goes deep inside the life of America’s greatest athletes.
 Filmed in front of a live audience, usually at the guest’s high school or college, it’s full of surprises, with home video, interviews with old teammates and coaches, family, friends and rivals.
 Jerry Rice, Dwayne Wade, Chris Paul, Emmitt Smith, Billie Jean King, Donovan McNabb and Tony Hawk have been guests, to name a few.
 “That was the greatest night of my life,” soccer star Landon Donovan said of it.
 Magic Johnson called it, “The most fun interview I’ve ever done.”